 The Externship Program permits qualified law students to be placed in judicial chambers, government, and nonprofit law departments for academic credit.
 Third year law students are eligible for any of these placements, and second year students are eligible for judicial placements.
 If you participate in this program, you will benefit from excellent work by our students, and in addition, you will get a great deal of professional satisfaction in contributing to the development of the lawyering skills and values of these students.
 These are the general parameters of the program:

 Educational goals of the Externship Program and the individual learning goals of students: Externship provides significant opportunities for students to learn professional skills and values, gain insight into their individual development as attorneys, learn to take responsibility for continued professional education, and provide assistance to offices and organizations serving the community.
 Students will be required to set personal learning goals.
 Our students are expected to think critically about the law, the legal system, and themselves as developing lawyers; we ask that supervising attorneys and judges encourage them and join them in this process.

 Schedule and time commitment of students: For the school year program, students are placed either for one or two terms, as arranged.
-During each term, students work 12 hours per week in connection with externship duties during the 14 week school terms.
+For the class of 2016, pursuant to prior academic rules,students will work 12 hours per week in connection with externship duties during the 14 week school terms.
 Students spend some of this time, generally averaging one hour each week, on academic work that supports their learning from externship, including classes and journal-writing.
 By arrangement with the Director, one term placements may be approved for a commitment of 16 hours per week over one term, earning 4 credits.
 Summer students may earn from 3 - 6 credits.

 Credit/pay: Externs receive academic credit and are not paid.
 Placements may compensate students for expenses.